BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ### Machine Learning with Bags of Words

 In the simplest form, vectors resulting of bags of words can be used in supervised ML approaches as described in Chapter 2.
 Consider the ML task of classification with texts t1, ... tn and classes A, B, C. Then the data set for ML training consists of each distinct word in all texts as features (attributes as classification input) and the classes as labels (classification output).
-See Fig. 6.2 with the example text above represented as t1.
+See Fig. 6.2 with the example text above as t1.

 {width=75%}